bnomei/kirby3-lapse/readme.md

 The keys created by the plugin are [tagged with the current language](https://github.com/bnomei/kirby3-lapse/blob/master/classes/Lapse.php#L181).
 You will get a different cache value for each language.

-#### AutoID or BoostID
+#### BoostID
-If you use the [AutoID plugin](https://github.com/bnomei/kirby3-autoid) or [Boost plugin](https://github.com/bnomei/kirby3-boost) the modification timestamps will be retrieved at almost zero-cpu-cost and not causing the file to be checked on disk.
+If you use the [Boost plugin](https://github.com/bnomei/kirby3-boost) the modification timestamps will be retrieved at almost zero-cpu-cost and not causing the file to be checked on disk.

 ## FAQ